StackStorm/st2docs/docs/source/datastore.rst

     and feedback is welcome.
 Until the feature matures and deployment issues identified and fixed, no guarantee is made w.r.t ``security`` of the credentials stored in key value store.

-Key value store now allows users to store encrypted credentials via a global symmetric key set by the StackStorm admin.
-It goes without saying that admin can decrypt the credentials if they want to.
+Key value store now allows users to store encrypted values (secrets).
+Symmetric encryption is used to encrypt secrets. |st2| administrator is responsible for generating symmetric key used for encryption / decryption.
+It goes without saying that |st2| operator and administrator (or anyone else who has access to the key) can decrypt the encrypted values if they want to.

 To generate a symmetric crypto key (AES256 used for both encryption and decryption) as an admin, please run